 Anyone interested in volunteering to help with FLUM’s support for UPES may sign up in the Welcome Center.
 Look for a stack of sign-up forms next to a basket marked “UPES.”

 The UMW is collecting paper products (paper towels, paper plates, cups, tissue, toilet paper, reams of copy paper), plastic eating utensils, and anything else that you think that could be used at The Good Samaritan Clinic.
 There is a blue bin in the Welcome Center for your items.
 We will be collecting thru September.

 We are updating our pictorial directory after five years.
 Please let the church office know if you have a new address or phone number so we can update our records.
-To setup an appointment to have your photo taken for inclusion in the directory, follow this link:

 Summer Camp Missions Project